SEO API for developers

 Is the data the same as MetricSpot's dashboard?

 Yes.
-Every endpoint runs through the same audit engine that powers app.metricspot.com: the same 91 rules across 11 modules, the same severity assignments, the same recommendation text.
+Every endpoint runs through the same audit engine that powers app.metricspot.com: the same 154 rules across 15 modules, the same severity assignments, the same recommendation text.
 The PDF report from POST /api/audits/:id/pdf is the same one you can download from the dashboard.
-Organic traffic comes from the same GA4 and Google Search Console links you've authorized in your account.

 What are the rate limits?